 The most depressingly brainless suggestion, one which is being tossed around on Twitter, in the mainstream media and by MPs, is that if the independent review concludes in favour of a prosecution, DPP Alison Saunders should resign.

-Now I hold no torch for the DPP.
+Now I hold no particular torch for the DPP.
 I am by nature suspicious of any criminal lawyer who restricts themselves solely to prosecuting or solely to defending.
 Crown Prosecution Service lawyers, particularly those who successfully scramble to the upper branches of the Civil Service tree, tend in my experience to have somewhat calcified pro-prosecution attitudes, and that is before one turns to the systemic obsession with targets and statistics before which successful CPS employees are required to prostrate themselves to secure promotion.
-Alison Saunders, as a lawyer whose entire professional post-qualification career has reportedly been spent with the Crown Prosecution Service, would therefore not on paper have been my cup of chai for the position of DPP.
-I also find thoroughly distasteful that she has not sought to draw back from the culture of self-congratulatory press conferences that it has become customary for the CPS to hold when announcing a charging decision against someone famous (press conferences which are not held, surprisingly, when someone famous is later acquitted).
-Her populist pursuit of journalists betrayed an institutional lack of understanding of the offence of committing misconduct in public office.
-Her comments on consent and rape indicated a troubling confusion over the burden of proof in such cases.
+Alison Saunders, as a lawyer whose professional post-qualification career has reportedly been mostly spent employed by the Crown Prosecution Service, would therefore not on paper have been my cup of chai for the position of DPP.
+I also find distasteful that she has not sought to draw back from the culture of self-congratulatory press conferences that it has become customary for the CPS to hold when announcing a charging decision against someone famous (press conferences which are not held, surprisingly, when someone famous is later acquitted).
+Her pursuit of journalists betrayed an institutional lack of understanding of the offence of committing misconduct in public office.
+Her comments on consent and rape suggested a troubling confusion over the burden of proof in such cases.

 But to resign because an independent review of the evidence reaches a different conclusion to hers as to the public interest in proceeding against a person whom four medical experts concluded “could not have any meaningful engagement with the court process”?